drtamermansour/nu-ngs02/Day2/gatk.md

 ```

 ## Add Read group information and align all reads
+**Important Note about chimeric alignment**: [BWA-MEM algorithm](http://bio-bwa.sourceforge.net/bwa.shtml) allow chimeric alignments.
+Therefore, it may produce multiple primary alignments for different part of a query sequence.
+However, some tools such as Picard’s markDuplicates does not work with split alignments.
+The option -M instruct BWA to flag shorter split hits as secondary.
 ```
 conda activate ngs1
 mkdir -p ~/workdir/GATK_tutorial && cd ~/workdir/GATK_tutorial